eclipse-ecal/ecal/_sources/advanced/transport_layers.rst

 - on: layer is always switched on (i.e. payload will be send no matter if there is any local or network subscription)
 - auto: layer will be switched on automatically

+  - inproc = 2 : layer used automatically for inner process subscribers
   - shm = 2 : layer used automatically for inter process subscribers
   - udp_mc = 2 : layer used automatically for inter host (network) subscribers